 "Yes, and many of them are your routes.
 Hang on."
 Jammer touches the side of her visor, and her image freezes.

-Kendra says, "She's muted us."
-Please don't fire us, not now.
+Lucid says, "She's muted us."
+Just please don't fire us, not now.

 Jules watches as one of the giant koi fish swirls around a skyscraper.
 An enormous ad covering one side of the building promotes MindNet, a brain-computer interface that connects your mind to the cloud.
 The text reads: Don't be left behind!
 Payment plans available.